cadetill/swgoh/README.md

 This program use the API from swgoh.gg (https://swgoh.gg/api/) to get info from guilds, players, mods,....

-In this program, you will see how to consume a REST webservice and how to units involved:
+In this program, you will see how to consume a REST webservice and how to use units involved:
   - System.Generics.Collections
   - System.JSON.Serializers
   - System.JSON.Types
   - REST.Json

+You can also see how to send taxt to clipboard.

+---

 Build with RAD Studio 10.3